 You can check out photos and a map of the route here – the description of the route below refers to checkpoints and waterstations as marked on the map.

 24 hilly tough miles on mostly fell/off-road.
-Starting at 10.30am, it starts from the village centre as the Beast Bach and UltrabeasT does.
+Starting at 10.00am, it starts from the village centre as the Beast Bach and UltrabeasT does.
 400yds of road leads the way to a flatish dirttrack to warm the legs up.
-This leads to the Beasts lair, which you can take at more speed on your return.
-100yds of road then leads you to the open fells.
-This is the first short bit of steep hill which brings you to the double stile and the first of many lovely views.
-You then drop back down through a couple of fields to the village of Rosebush.
-Along the old quarry track for a while, before heading up on the winding track into Rosebush disused quarries.
-You then drop back down a little to take on the long winding forest track that takes you up to the edge of the fells.
-At this point the Beast Bach, which shares the route to here, goes straight over the hill whereas the main beast turns left and heads across the boogy area known as ‘The dead marshes’ to a water station(CP1) and road crossing, before heading up to summit Foel Eryr where there are lovely views all around if it’s a clear day!
+This leads to the Beasts lair, a wooded section with twisting boardwalk, which you also do on your return. 🙂 Its then a short 100yds of road which leads you to the open fells.
+A short steep hill which brings you to the double stile, and the first of many lovely views.
+You then drop down through a couple of fields to the village of Rosebush.
+Along the old quarry track for a while, before heading up into Rosebush quarries(disused!).
+You then drop back down a little to take on the long winding forest track that takes you up to the edge of the fells again.
+At this point the Beast Bach, which shares the route to here, goes straight over the hill whereas the main beast turns left and heads across the boggy area known as ‘The dead marshes’ to a water station(CP1) and road crossing, before heading up to summit Foel Eryr where there are lovely views all around……. if it’s a clear day!

 From the top of Carn Ingli you head across to Ingli Cairn(CP5) and then you head back down into a different part of the Gwaun valley, and up Bluebell woods.
 You’re now heading back towards the Preseli Hills themselves.
-There are two minor tops to visit before crossing the road near the cattle grid.
-The latter of the these two tops is called Cnwc-yr-hydd(CP6) and is one of my most favourite tops from which to view the Preselis.
-Near the road crossing is another water station(CP7), and it’s where you join back up with those runners who have taken the easy option, (or wimped out as I’d like to think!) of completing the Beast Bach.
+There is a minor top to visit called Cnwc-yr-hydd(CP6) before the road crossing and is one of my most favourite tops from which to view the Preselis.
+Near the road crossing is another water station(CP7-cut off 14.30hrs), and it’s where you join back up with those runners who have taken the ‘easy option’, (or wimped out as I’d like to think!) of completing the Beast Bach.

 A lovely sheep trod/track drops you to the foot of the hillside, before you have to start regaining some height via a diagonal track.
 From here though it’s hands on knees as you’re now onto the ‘Beasts Back’!
 If anyone can run this bit then they really have tamed the Beast!
 Foel Feddau(CP8) is at the top waiting for you to enjoy the views.
-You’ve more or less cracked it now as the highest point Foel Cwmcerwyn is within reach now and is a much gentler climb.
-From there it’s more or less downhill.
-There is the ‘Beasts Watering Hole’ to watch out for though!
-You have been warned!!
+You’ve more or less cracked it now as the highest point Foel Cwmcerwyn is within reach now.
+But!!!
+Remember for 2024, you have the extra ‘hill’ to do, named as the WoD(Wall of Death!!!).
+So, soon after Foel Feddau you descend a long way, to the bottom of a steep sided cwm(hanging valley), where you then have a very steep rough and long climb back up!
+Once you’ve finally got to the summit of Foel Cwmcerwyn then it’s more or less downhill all the way to the finish.
+Phew!

-Towards the bottom and just after a minor road crossing there’s the ‘Beasts Lair’!
+Towards the bottom and just after a minor road crossing, you head back through the ‘Beasts Lair’ again!
 A small wooded section which has a lovely twisty track running through it.
 But be wary as some of those roots might catch out some of the weary-legged runners!
-From here it’s a flatter run firstly along a track then the final sprint along the road back to the village hall to where a lovely brew, and cake of your choice awaits those who have come to, ‘Tame the Beast’.
+From here it’s a flatter run firstly along a track then the final sprint along the road back to the finishing line on the village green. once you’ve picked yourself up, make your way back to race HQ to where a lovely brew, and cake of your choice awaits those who have come to, ‘Tame the Beast’.